All Episodes

 There's a clear vision.

-Boom, boom, I just wrote a campaign spot.
+I just wrote a campaign spot.

-Uh I think I've touched on why everybody loves 2012 talk so much.
+So, and I think that in these few moments of rambling, though, and I will ramble, I think I've touched on why everybody loves 2012 talk so much.

-Why everybody loves uh why four years ago we were loving 2008 talk so much, because then it was wide open for the Republicans and wide open for the Democrats.
+Why everybody loves why four years ago we were loving 2008 talk so much, because then it was wide open for the Republicans and wide open for the Democrats.

 Well, wide open, you know, Obama versus Hillary.

-The the the possibilities were endless.
+The possibilities were endless.

 Who's Rush going to be talking about in the years 2014 and 2015, just to pick a couple of years?

-Did you see what president did today?
+Did you see what President did today?

-But oh my heavens, oh my heavens.
+But oh my heavens.

-And if anybody ever says to Rush or to me or anybody who does this for a living, yeah, you talk show folks, you probably want a second Obama term, so you'll have more material.
+And if anybody ever says to Rush or to me or anybody who does this for a living, yeah, you talk show folks.

 Yeah, stop saying that right now, okay?